-Megyn Kelly Fired By NBC Rumors Spread Across Social Media [Fact-Checking]
+Megyn Kelly Not Fired By NBC As Rumors Spread Across Social Media [Debunked]

 Fans of Megyn can rest assured that she hasn’t been fired by NBC.
 The network is happy to have someone of her caliber on their team.

-NBC News Group chairman Andrew Lack raved about the hiring of Megyn, according to The Hollywood Reporter.
+NBC News Group chairman Andrew Lack raved about the hiring of Megyn, according to the Hollywood Reporter.

 “Megyn Kelly is a serious journalist and her work on Fox [News] commanded attention because of who she was interviewing, how she was interviewing them and what she was getting from them every night on television.
 She’s popular.
 That commands star-like coverage — because of her work.”